 I have a good relationship with the guys at Radio FG, and their offices are situated across the street from David Guetta’s company in Paris.
 So they invited me over to talk when I was visiting David.
-A guy from Deutsche Bahn just happened to there with them and he told me, “I really like your events because of how you’re able to reach the hearts of the youth.
+A guy from Deutsche Bahn just happened to be there with them and he told me, “I really like your events because of how you’re able to reach the hearts of the youth.
 Since you’ve already built a club inside a plane, why not do it in a train also? “, and I answered, “Because I’m not able to rent a train.
 Is that possible? “ to which he replied, “Why not? “.
 To be honest, I thought he was talking about renting only one wagon, so I asked, “You don’t mean a whole train, right? “, and he said “No, I mean fully branding the whole train as a WCD event traveling from Paris to Frankfurt “.
 I was taken aback at first, but then I saw it in mind: the first high-speed train club on rails.
 So I sat down with our technicians and Deutsche Bahn’s engineers to discuss all the considerations: How would we power the train?
 What safety protocols should we put in place?
 Can the guests jump up and down whilst the train is moving?
 We succeeded in creating guidelines that worked, and we even used the same template for other editions like the WCD Cruise.
 Once we successfully produced those events, it became easier for big companies to see our vision and we eventually ended up sending a DJ into space.

 – Do you tend to get pushback when you pitch your ideas, or has everything been as easy as the ICE Train conversation?

 Nearly every time I pitch a new WCD edition to a collaborating company, they say, “We know you’ve done shows on planes, trains and cruise ships, but doing it with us is different because of our industry regulations “, and I always ask myself, “Do they really think I didn’t have these same conversations with the previous companies?
-Or that it was easy to turn a cruise ship into a giant swimming pool, or have DJ play in space? “.
+Or that it was easy to turn a cruise ship into a giant swimming pool, or have a DJ play in space? “.
 So I always expect push-back at first, but things usually become easier as the conversations progress.

 – Out of all your events, which was the most logistically challenging to pull off?

-That would the WCD Snow Edition at Jungfrajuoch in the Swiss Alps.
+That would be the WCD Snow Edition at Jungfrajuoch in the Swiss Alps.
 It was an event for only 120 – 140 people, but the altitude was at 3000 meters and the air was really thin.
 We had to carry all our PA systems, lighting and staging to the top of the mountain using multiple rail trains and cable cars.
 You can’t imagine how challenging it was to set up, even if the show itself was awesome.

-– Once the pandemic arrived in 2020, we saw a lot of cancelled of events and festivals, but I noticed that WCD was still able to host a number of sold-out drive-in shows.
+– Once the pandemic arrived in 2020, we saw a lot of cancelled events and festivals, but I noticed that WCD was still able to host a number of sold-out drive-in shows.
 How did you pull that off?